-If you give your pooch baths at home, you're going to need to know how to dry a dog.
+If you give your pooch baths at home, you’re going to need to know how to dry a dog.
 It may sound like common sense to you, but there is more than one way to accomplish this task.
-It can be a daunting task, especially if your pup has long or thick fur.
+It can be daunting, especially if your pup has long or thick fur.
 Nevertheless, you must dry your pet.

 It’s easy for dogs to get chilled when their skin and fur are wet.
 Especially in the colder months and climates, it’s important that you take the time to dry your dog after his bath.

-Basically, there are two ways to dry a dog: with a towel or a hairdryer.
+There are two main ways to dry a dog: with a dog towel or a hairdryer (or pet dryer).
 I suggest starting with a towel and gradually introducing your pet to a hairdryer.
 Most dogs will be timid of the noise that pet hair dryers produce, thereby making your grooming session harder.

 In my video above, you can see how easy it is to keep your dog calm while drying him with just a towel.